 Why Haunting Guise rather than Rylai's Crystal Scepter?
 In short, to get the HP boost quickly without slowing the whole build items purchases progression.

 You might say, get a Doran's Ring than, but it doesn't give you as much HP early and it will also slow you down by one better items.
 When I buy for first item the Ruby Crystal, my Diana get pretty tanky and I reinforce that by taking Pale Cascade for my first skill.
-Soon after, I can afford my Boots of Speed to get mobility.
+Soon after, I can afford my Boots to get mobility.
 Then after, I get my AP boost with the Amplifying Tome.
 If you go for the Doran's Ring, in all cases, you will be one item behind.
 Since, I play mostly 3v3, the low cost of the Haunting Guise suite well that map, since the time lengh of the match is lower than in 5v5, so you have less time to gather gold for expensive items.

 Another build proposal could made the Rylai's Crystal Scepter as core, but in this one, it is not the case.
 However, I think Diana benefit very much from an HP boost, since she is bound to get on the frontline.
 Given that, I need some HP boost without slowing my AP progression.
 This leave us with only two choices : Haunting Guise and Doran's Ring.
 The Rod of Ages is too expensive and offer a poor early AP progression, so I chose to not make the build around this item (Diana doesn't really need mana boost also).

 Once you get the Haunting Guise, the other items are rather situational or, at least, given the "Normal" build, the items purchases order will be a bit different depending of the enemy team composition.